zakilur/helm-charts/docs/Caveats and Notes.md

 ## Deleting Install

-To delete a deployment run `helm del --purge <namespace>`.
-This will delete everything in the deployment.
+To delete a deployment run `helm uninstall <release name>`.
+This will delete everything in the release.
 If using OpenShift, you can use `oc get pods` and `oc get pvc` to check that the rescources in the deployment have been removed (persistent volumes seem to take longer than pods).

 ## Custom File